nali321/OfflineR2T/README.md

 # OfflineR2T
-OfflineR2T (Offline Read to Tree) is a tool for the Marshall Lab to automate the read pair to phylogenetic tree pipeline through slurm.
+OfflineR2T (Offline Reads to Tree) is a tool for the Marshall Lab to automate the read pair to phylogenetic tree pipeline through slurm.

 Inputs: